fuzzygroup/blog/_posts/2016-10-19-gluten-free-cookies-for-a-wedding.md

 [https://docs.google.com/spreadsheets/d/16IW5moFWTUneeNsLTIMt-c6uhXCAtQXOxy0p9yPSt0A/pubhtml](https://docs.google.com/spreadsheets/d/16IW5moFWTUneeNsLTIMt-c6uhXCAtQXOxy0p9yPSt0A/pubhtml)

+Note: There's some kind of subtle spreadsheet error since I ended up with too many chocolate chips at the end; I think I didn't allow for the right number of chips per batch or something.

 This tells us that we need to bake for 1.5 hours w/ one sheet per oven (we have 2 ovens).
 A quick optimization is to bake two sheets per oven.
 This will give a slight increase in batch time from 12 minutes to 15 minutes but dramatically increase our thru put.

 ## Step 2: Benchmark